tonyhbc/multiswc/README.md

 ## Installation

-Install the develop version of `multiswc` package on GitHub.
+Install the developer version of `multiswc` package on GitHub.
 CRAN version is forthcoming.

 ```r
 remotes::install_github("tonyhbc/multiswc")